 To recover an image to the source partition without resizing, at least 5% of free space is required on the partition.
 Otherwise, the Recover now button will be unavailable.

-3. After you finish with your selections, click Recover now to start recovery.
+- 5. [optional step] To set up additional parameters for the disk recovery process, click Disk recovery options. - 6.
+After you finish with your selections, click Recover now to start recovery.